mozaic-io/sdk-node/documents/index.md

 ### [Permissions](resources/Permissions.md)

 The [Permissions](resources/Permissions.md) resource enables you to get a list of UI visibility permissions for the current Personal Access Token used to authenticate to the SDK.
-If you are running into issues doing an action with the API, it might be because your Personal Access Token is lacking the correct security setup.
+If you are running into issues while doing an action with the API, it might be because your Personal Access Token is lacking the correct security setup.
 Contact your Mozaic account representative to correct any issues.

 ### [Wallets](resources/Wallets.md)

 The [Wallets](resources/Wallets.md) resource enables you to manipulate your stored payment and payout methods.
 You will use your wallet to fund payment cycles, withdraw money from your Mozaic account and other wallet actions.